pokt-network/pocket-network-protocol/utility/README.md

 #### 3.6.1 Validator Registration

 Validators registration is permissionless.
-In order to parcitipate in the network as a Validator, the `ValidatorStakeMsg` must be
+In order to participate in the network as a Validator, the `ValidatorStakeMsg` must be se

 Validators are a category of actor whose responsibility is to securely process transactions and blocks using the Pocket Network 1.0 Consensus Protocol.
 Though most of their functional behavior is described in the external 1.0 Consensus Protocol specification and the Transaction Protocol section, a state specific Validator Protocol is needed to allow a dynamic Validator set and provide the necessary incentive layer for their operations.
 In order to participate in the network as a Validator, each actor is required to bond a certain amount of tokens in escrow while they are providing the Validator services.
 These tokens are used as collateral to disincentivize byzantine behavior.
 Upon registration, a Validator must inform the network of how many tokens they are staking and the public endpoint where the Validator API is securely exposed.
 In addition to the required information, an optional OperatorPublicKey may be provided for non-custodial operation of the Validator.
 This registration message is formally known as the StakeMsg and is represented below in pseudocode: